What’s a domain name? It’s www.whatever.com. It’s a pointer that points to a group of files that reside on a web server.

 Search Engine Keywords

-All else equal, it’s better to have the keywords people will search for in your domain name.
 For example, if your company name is ACME Corporation and you sell Widgets, having the domain name www.widgets.com will help you with the search engines.
 People will be searching for widgets, not ACME Corporation.
 Try doing a Google search and see how many of the results have your keywords in the domain name.
 Probably some of them will.

 Speaking of keywords, I highly recommend reading my article on Google’s Keyword Tool before you pick a name.